-The policy and procedure manual outlines how the specific duties of each job are to be performed (this is also known as standard operating procedures [SOPs]).
+The policy and procedure manual provides an outline of how the specific duties of each job are to be performed (this is also known as standard operating procedures [SOPs]).
 This is another specific set of guidelines that is valuable for employee training.
 The policy and procedure manual addresses such concepts as the following:

-- Operation of the PMS and other equipment in the front office
+- · Operation of the PMS and other equipment in the front office

 - Reservations

 - Registrations

 - Posting

-- Written and oral communications with guests and other employees of the hotel
+- · Written and verbal communications with guests and other employees of the hotel

 - Checkouts

-- Preparation of the night audit
+- · Preparation of the night audit

 - Safety and security measures

-The front office manager who takes the time to develop these guidelines will have prepared a useful supervisory tool.
-Providing materials in writing to supplement the spoken training session allows new employees to review the skills they must master and to retain more of what they are taught.
+The front office manager who takes the time to develop these guidelines will have prepared a very useful supervisory tool.
+Providing materials in writing to supplement the verbal training session allows new employees to review the skills they must master and retain more of what they are taught.